Best travel eSIM for South Korea in 2026

 Which networks should I check for coverage in South Korea?

 The three nationwide carriers are SK Telecom, KT and LG Uplus, all of which run 4G LTE and 5G.
 Coverage is strong across Seoul, Busan, Incheon, Daegu and Jeju.
-We do not yet publish verified coverage percentages, so treat any coverage figure not cited here as pending verification.
+We do not yet publish verified coverage percentages, so treat any coverage figure not cited here as a modelled estimate.

 How do I activate an eSIM before arriving in South Korea?